An easy falafel recipe produces delightfully flavorful, crispy falafel balls. Serve them on top of a salad for a healthy and filling meal.

-I really like this falafel recipe.
-It’s an easy recipe – your food processor does most of the work, and if you use an electric deep fryer, even the deep frying is not that complicated.
+I really like this homemade falafel recipe.
+It may seem complex, but it’s actually an easy recipe.
+Your food processor does most of the work.
+And if you use an electric deep fryer, even the deep frying part is not that complicated.

 One of my best childhood memories is going with my parents and little brother to the open air market in Jerusalem and buying big, warm, fragrant falafel wraps for our dinner.
-My brother, a skinny little thing, would get half a wrap, and would still always finish his last, to my dismay.
+We did it about once a month and I always looked forward to those meals.
+My brother, a skinny little thing, would get half a wrap, and would still always finish his meal last, to my great dismay!

 - 2 cups dried chickpeas